ThomasTeklu/Active-Directory-Walkthrough/README.md

 When finished, open up ADUC and observe the accounts in the appropriate OU (_EMPLOYEES).

-As a final test, attempt to log into Client-1 with one of the accounts (remember to take note of the password from the top of the script).
+As a final test, attempt to log into the client device with one of the accounts (remember to take note of the password from the top of the imported script).

 # Account Management

-We'll wrap up our Active Directory activities by experimenting with enabling and unlocking accounts, as well as reseting passwords.
+The last part of this Active Directory tutorial concerns enabling and unlocking accounts, as well as reseting passwords.
 First things first, get logged in to your DC if you're not already.
 Locate to the employees OU from within ADUC and select a random user.
 Take note of its credentials and then attempt to log into the client device with a bad password 10 times.

 Notice that nothing is happening.
 You're simply not able to log in and offered another chance to try.
-Typically you would want some type of prevention against this to ensure that brute force attacks or something of the sort are unsuccessful.
+Typically you would want some type of prevention against this to ensure that brute force attacks and the like are unsuccessful.
 That's what we'll move on to setting up right now.

 ### Configuring Account Lockout Group Policy

-Log into the DC.
-Click the seach bar and type gpmc.msc, then press Enter.
-This is the Group Policy Management Console from which we will configure the account policy:
+Within the DC, type "gpmc.msc" in the Windows seach bar, then press Enter.
+This will open the Group Policy Management Console:

 ![image](https://github.com/user-attachments/assets/c7e9824c-c574-434d-b3b0-61b463cc93c4)

-Navigate to the Group Policy Objects, then select "New" to make a new Group Policy Object (GPO):
+Expand the Forest, then the Domains, then your domain until you see "Group Policy Objects".
+Right click on it then select "New" to create a new Group Policy Object (GPO):

 ![image](https://github.com/user-attachments/assets/8b8a6173-d041-40ba-aabc-f16e2c7cf705)

 Give the new GPO the name "Account Lockout Policy".
-Now, right click that newly created GPO and select "Edit" to open the Group Policy Management Editor.
+Right click that newly created GPO and select "Edit" to open the Group Policy Management Editor.

 Expand the following: Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy.

 There are three main settings that you'll configure here:
 1. Account Lockout Duration
 2. Account Lockout Threshold
-3. Resent Account Lockout Counter After
+3. Reset Account Lockout Counter After

 To edit any of them, double click on them.
 Start with Account Lockout Duration (time that an account remains locked before it's automatically unlocked again).
 Select "Define this policy setting" and set it to **30 minutes**.
 Hit "Apply" then "OK".